 Prostate Cancer Screening

-Some prostate cancers can grow and spread fairly quickly, but most grow slowly.
-Some autopsy studies have shown that older men who have died of other causes have had prostate cancer that was never detected and never affected them during their life.
+Some prostate cancers grow and spread quickly, but most grow slowly.
+In fact, autopsy studies have shown that many older men who died of other causes had undetected prostate cancer that never affected their health during their lifetime.
+Early prostate cancer usually doesn’t cause symptoms, that’s why many men are diagnosed only after the disease has progressed.
+A prostate screening discussion helps you understand your risk and decide if testing aligns with your health goals.

-• Difficulty passing urine – this includes a slow or weak stream or the need to urinate more frequently.
+• Difficulty passing urine, including a slow or weak stream or frequent urination

 • Erectile dysfunction

-• Pain in the hips, chest and back, or other areas from cancer that has spread to the bones.
+• Pain in the hips, chest, back, or other areas if cancer has spread to the bones

-• Loss of bowel or bladder control due to the cancer pressing on the spinal cord.
+• Loss of bowel or bladder control if the cancer presses on the spinal cord

 Diagnosis

-While the PSA and DRE screening tests can suspect cancer, the actual diagnosis can only be made with a prostate biopsy by a urologist.
-A biopsy is a procedure in which a sample of the body tissue is removed and then examined.
+While PSA and DRE screening tests can raise suspicion, a definitive diagnosis can only be made through a prostate biopsy performed by a urologist.
+A biopsy involves removing a small tissue sample, which is then examined under a microscope to determine if cancer is present.

 • Surgery